 Venice is gifted with one of the biggest lagoons in the world.
 550 km squared of water, includes some of the main treats that make Venetian dishes so special.
 From sea bass to clams to cuttlefish to softshell crabs (known in Venetian as “Le moeche”) Venice will surprise foodies and non-foodies alike.

-If you are coming to Venice, we have 10 of the best restaurants to eat in while you are in the Lagoon of Venice.
-To reach most of restaurants on this list we recommend renting your own traditional Venetian boat with an electric engine and drive yourself through the lagoon.
+If you are coming to Venice, we have 10 of the best restaurants in Venice to eat in while you are in the Lagoon of Venice.
+To reach best restaurants in Venice on this list we recommend renting your own traditional Venetian boat with an electric engine and drive yourself through the lagoon.
 If you are not that brave you could rent a boat and guide with the team from Classic Boats Venice on the island of Certosa.

 10. Al Bacan